ericodle/GINSA/README.md

 ## OPTION 2: Run GINSA by command line interface

-This interface method allows more experienced users to run GINSA in with text commands.
+This interface method allows more experienced users to run GINSA with text commands.
 In your working environment, simply enter GINSA_cli followed by the path to your project directory and your taxon of interest in quotation marks.
 It should look something like this: